Heidi Thorne is an author and business speaker specializing in sales and marketing topics for coaches, consultants, and solopreneurs.

-Good Customer Service or Servitude?
+Customer Service Traps

 What are customer service traps to avoid?

-Dealing with Customer Return Thieves
+Dealing With Customer Return Thieves

 The Nordstrom tire story can take on a painful twist for retailers.
-With no quibble, no time limit return policies, some customers have taken this as an open invitation to steal or "borrow" goods from the store.
+With no quibble and no time limit return policies, some customers have taken this as an open invitation to steal or "borrow" goods from the store.
 Example: A customer will purchase a dress or outfit, wear it to a party or event, and then return it for a full refund.

 With the potential for this to happen, why would any business offer overly generous return policies?
 Because they understand human nature.
 People who make a purchase, and know it has a long or unlimited return possibility, will think that they will return it at some point in the future.
-Then they go on with their overwhelmed and distracted lives, forget about it and may never return it.
+Then they go on with their overwhelmed and distracted lives, forget about it, and may never return it.
 That's good news for retailers.

 There's no doubt that customer-friendly return policies can help build customer satisfaction and confidence.
 But these cautions need to be kept in mind:

-- Watch Return Rates.
-If return rates become excessive and erode profit margins significantly, changes in policies should be considered.
+- Watch Return Rates: If return rates become excessive and erode profit margins significantly, changes in policies should be considered.

-- Ask for Return Feedback.
-Actually, returns can be a huge source of market research for a business.
-Even if a no-hassle return policy is in place, asking customers for feedback on the reason for return can provide valuable insight for changing products and services offered.
+- Ask for Return Feedback: Actually, returns can be a huge source of market research for a business.
+Even if a no-hassle return policy is in place, asking customers for feedback on the reason for the return can provide valuable insight for changing products and services offered.
 A lot of "changed my mind" or "no reason" responses could indicate a higher incidence of unscrupulous returns.

-Dealing with Consulting Freebies and Scope Creep
+Dealing With Consulting Freebies and Scope Creep

 Returning a product is relatively easy.
 Returning a service?
 Not so much.
 While many companies have customer satisfaction guarantees, for services, it needs to be clearly defined what is refundable and what is not.

 Nowhere is this more difficult than in the area of consulting.
-A consultant can provide services and clients can say that they didn't like what was done, refusing to pay.
+A consultant can provide services, and clients can say that they didn't like what was done, refusing to pay.
 Like the party dress example discussed earlier, these clients are "trying on" a consultant.
 Because services can't be resold like returned products might be, "returns" on consulting can quickly put a consultant out of business.

 Consultants can easily slip into servitude mode as a reflex action when a customer expresses displeasure with this or that aspect of the consulting experience.
 Fearing that they will lose either the sale or the customer, they flip into "whatever it takes" mode to keep the business, eroding any profit margin to be earned.
 This also can detract attention from any other business on the agenda, increasing the potential for those engagements to go wrong, too.